assemblerflow/flowcraft/README.md

 ## How to use it

 The complete user guide of assemblerflow can be found on [readthedocs.org](http://assemblerflow.readthedocs.io/en/latest/?badge=latest).
-For a quick and dirty demonstration, see the quick guide below.
+For a quick and dirty demonstration, see below.

 ### Quick guide